garmoshka-mo/mo-wire/README.md

 Wire() - is alternative for js Promise.
 Wire is defined outside of function and then passed into.

+Purpose:

+1. reduces code of asyc functions
+1. metaphor of "thrown wire" is easier for understanding, than "chaining" which becomes a bit complicated at points, when promises returned to error/success handlers and passed to following ones.

 ## Example

 Wire: